TW1XXGT/Mini-Platformer/README.md

-# Mini-Platformer
+# INFO
-Small 2D platformer project I wanna work on for a bit.
+Small project, the "updates" are more patches than updates

+its 2D so basic (W, A, D, SPACE) controls.